 - i.
 Only the BRPfsp{DA/ID} submits Flex nominations: nor the BRPfrp neither the BRPsources.
-All other nomination types remain unchanged and are aligned with existing nomination process;
+All other nomination types remain unchanged and are aligned with existing nomination process; - ii.

-- ii.
 Although several Flex nominations can be introduced for the same period X, the FSP{DA/ID} activates only one volume per DP for the period X in order to cover the sum of the last updates of the DA and ID Flex nominations of BRPfsp{DA/ID} for that same period X. For example if only one Delivery Point is used by FSP{DA/ID} to cover the above mentioned 13 MW nominated in total by the BRPfsp{DA/ID}, the Delivery Point will be activated upwards for 13 MW.
-This means that an activation of one DP for different exchanges of energy in DA/ID markets is not considered as a Combo activation (as further described in section 6) but as the same DA/ID product.

-- e) FSP{DA/ID} sends FSP-Notification 0 to Elia at the latest five minutes before the start of the activation with the following information:

-- Total activated volume: + 13 MW (which corresponds with the sum of the Flex nominations, see previous step);

-- BRPfspDA/ID identifier;

-- Activation period X;

-- Pool of Delivery Points with volumes:
+This means that an activation of one DP for different exchanges of energy in DA/ID markets is not considered as a Combo activation (as further described in section 6) but as the same DA/ID product. - e) FSP{DA/ID} sends FSP-Notification 0 to Elia at the latest five minutes before the start of the activation with the following information: - Total activated volume: + 13 MW (which corresponds with the sum of the Flex nominations, see previous step); - BRPfspDA/ID identifier; - Activation period X; - Pool of Delivery Points: DP 1 DP 2 DP 3 DP 4;

-- ✓ DP 1 (8 MW)

-- ✓ DP 2 (3 MW)

-- ✓ DP 3 (1 MW)

-- ✓ DP 4 (1 MW)

-Remark: FSP{DA/ID} sends only one Set of FSP-Notifications to Elia for activation period X on day D.
+Remark: $FSP{DA/ID}$ sends only one Set of FSP-Notification to Elia for activation period X on day D.

-f) Once the FSP-Notification 0 is received, Elia sends BRP-Notifications to all BRPsources with an estimation of the volume aggregated for all their Delivery Points within their perimeter:
+- f) Once the FSP-Notification 0 is received, Elia sends BRP-Notifications to all BRPsources with an estimation of the maximum volume aggregated for all their Delivery Points within their perimeter: - The total activated volume in FSP-Notification 0 has a positive sign (see step e.), so Elia will use the DP{DA/ID,max_up} (see table step a. for the values): - For BRPsource A the maximum volume up = + 17 MW